ostroproject/ostro-os/meta-intel-iot-security/meta-security-smack/README.md

 existing components, plus the new Smack userspace library and tools.
 See the other layer(s) in this repository for higher level security components meant to work together with Smack.

+The layer limits itself to just setting up Smack rules for system components (the "System" domain in the Tizen three-domain Smack model).
+See recipes-core/base-files/base-files_%.bbappend for details.

+That is because the "User" part heavily depends on how applications are managed, which is out-of-scope for this layer.
+Whoever adds an application framework which depends on Smack will also have to add the necessary Smack rules and file attributes.